litaio/lita/README.md

 * Lita's logger is stubbed to prevent log messages from cluttering up your test output.
 * Lita's configuration is cleared out before each example, so that the first call to `Lita.config` will start from the default configuration.

+## Deploying to Heroku

+There are a few things worth mentioning when deploying an instance of Lita to Heroku:

+1. Your Procfile should contain one process: `web: bundle exec lita`.

+1. To use the Redis To Go add-on, configure Lita's redis connection like this:

+    ``` ruby
+    Lita.configure do |config|
+      config.redis.url = ENV["REDISTOGO_URL"]
+    end
+    ```

+1. Consider using a service like [Uptime Robot](http://www.uptimerobot.com/) to monitor your Lita instance and keep it from [sleeping](https://blog.heroku.com/archives/2013/6/20/app_sleeping_on_heroku) when running on a free dyno. `/lita/info` is a reliable path to hit from the web to keep it running.

 ## API documentation

 Complete documentation for all of Lita's classes and methods can be found at [rdoc.info](http://rdoc.info/gems/lita/frames).